ELowry/StadiaIcons/pages/translation.md

 		},
 		"unavailable":
 		{
+			"status": "Your browser may not be supported", "browsers": "We strongly recommend using {0}Download Chrome{1} or {2}Download Edge{3}."
+		},
+		"exists":
+		{
-			"status": "The shortcut may already be installed OR your browser may not be supported", "info": "If you have already installed the {0} {1} shortcut, you no longer need to access this link; simply use the installed shortcut to play your game!", "browsers": "Otherwise, we strongly recommend using {0}Download Chrome{1} or {2}Download Edge{3}."
+			"status": "The shortcut may already be installed", "info": "If you have already installed the {0} {1} shortcut, you no longer need to access this link; simply use the installed shortcut to play your game!", "fallback":  "Otherwise, something didn't go as planned; we suggest you reload this page to see if things get fixed."
 		},
 		"alert":
 		{